 Microsoft Exchange ActiveSync (EAS) is available as an optional add-on to a SmarterMail Enterprise license.
-EAS uses direct push technology to sync email, calendars, and contacts, as well as tasks, notes and folders on those supported devices, in real time to smartphones, tablets, and Outlook 2013.
+EAS uses direct push technology to sync email, calendars, and contacts, as well as tasks, notes and folders on those supported devices, in real time to mobile devices or the Windows Mail desktop.
+(Microsoft Outlook DOES NOT support the use of EAS: it requires MAPI for full integration with SmarterMail.)
 Below is an explanation of the EAS push functionality when used with SmarterMail.

 SmarterMail follows Microsoft's documentation on how the Ping command must be implemented.
 You can read more about this from Microsoft's documentation on Monitoring Folders for New Items